 There were the odd weeks when our spend exceeded £50 and maybe hit £60 for the week.

 But on the whole, it has hovered around the £50 – £55 mark on average.

-It is hardly ever below this amount, although there have been the few occasions when Mary made it happen.
+It is hardly ever below this amount, although there have been a few occasions when Mary made it happen.

 Now here is the thing, as time passed, resistance against this food budget grew.
 Resistance is a good thing by the way.

 Mary would speak to her friends with larger pots for shopping and would then later drop the hints about our low budget.

 I’ve always quietly laughed at this because £50/week is quite a decent amount of money.